Aswang: Description and taxonomy

 According to Maximo Ramos, the term "aswang" can be thought of as an aggregate term for a multitude of Filipino supernatural creatures.
 These creatures can be organized into five categories that parallel creatures from Western traditions.
 These categories are the vampire, the self-segmenting viscera sucker, the weredog, the witch, and the ghoul.

 The vampire

-The vampire aswang disguises itself in the shape of a beautiful woman.
-It shares its diet of blood with vampires of Western cultures.
-However, it differs by sucking blood using a proboscis-like tongue, rather than sharpened teeth.
-Furthermore, aswang do not live in tombs.
-Some live in forests far from human communities, but the aswang can infiltrate human society by means of marrying into a community, and either slowly draining their husband of blood, or else using it strictly as a hideout and leaving at night to raid other villages, thereby keeping their cover intact.
+The vampire aswang disguises itself as a beautiful woman.
+It shares a diet of blood with vampires from Western cultures; however, it differs in that it sucks blood using a proboscis-like tongue rather than sharpened teeth.
+Furthermore, aswang do not reside in tombs.
+Some live in forests far from human communities, but the aswang can infiltrate human society by marrying into a community, either slowly draining their husband of blood or using him strictly as a hideout and leaving at night to raid other villages, thereby maintaining their cover.
 One example of a vampire aswang is the Tagalog mandurugo, said to live in the region of Capiz.